 This recently restored medieval path is one of our region’s most interesting attractions.
 Grazing past the historical region of Lunigiana, its Tuscan stretch cuts across hilltops, vineyards and breathtaking sceneries.
 If you don’t have much time and want to get some exercise done, we suggest walking the 28.5 km leg that will take you from Siena to Ponte D’Arbia.
 This 7-hour walk will lead you into the pulsating heart of Tuscany’s Chianti and wine region, offering a splendid view of the world-renowned Crete Senesi and Val D’Orcia.
 You won’t even feel the pain – such visions of beauty are regenerating!

-If you’re dreaming of a white after-Christmas, we suggest seeking refuge in Pistoia’s snowy hilltops.
+If you’re dreaming of a white Christmas, we suggest seeking refuge in Pistoia’s snowy hilltops.
 With over 50 km of tracks and slopes, Abetone is one of our region’s most sought-after destinations when it comes to ski and snowboard lovers.
 Perfect for families and experts, it also offers fun trips on snowmobiles and hikes in the mountains.
 This is the perfect trip if want to oxygenate your brain and skin.
 Snow can be usually found from December to March, but check snow reports before you go!

 Under and over Water